swayamterode/Codes/Languages/JavaScript/README.md

  <!-- omit in toc -->
 <details>

-Variables which are defined with `var` keyowrd are hoisted and can be defined / intialized at any time.
+Variables that are defined with the `var` keyword are hoisted and can be defined/initialized at any time.

 ```text
 💡 You can use the variable before declaring it